Virginia Tech Corps of Cadets: Uniforms

-Cadets at Virginia Tech are required to wear the prescribed Uniform of the Day (UOD) from 0700-1700 Monday through Thursday and 0700-1400 on Friday.
+Cadets at Virginia Tech are required to wear the prescribed Uniform of the Day (UOD) from 0700 to 1700 Monday through Thursday and 0700–1400 on Friday.
 This is designated by the regimental staff and senior leadership of the Corps.
 Proper uniform wear and maintenance is a fundamental part of maintaining the military discipline essential to the Corps of Cadets.
 The ability to change out of uniforms at the end of the duty day and in particular portions of the Upper Quad is considered a privilege and likewise must be earned by a class.
 For first-year cadets, this typically comes late in the academic year.

 While participating in a cadet's individual ROTC's activities and labs, they may change out of the Corps Uniform of the Day into the appropriate branch uniform after 1400 on Tuesdays during the fall semester.
 During the spring semester, ROTC uniforms may be assigned as the Uniform of the Day.
 Physical training uniforms for individual ROTC programs can be utilized in the mornings during which a cadet has PT.